AusDTO/dta-website/pages/what-we-do/policies-and-programs/ict-procurement/sap-arrangement.md

 For non-corporate Commonwealth entities that already use SAP, this arrangement covers your existing contracts.

-If you looking to purchase SAP products or services, you can get in touch using the details below.
+If you are looking to purchase SAP products or services, you can get in touch using the details below.

 ## Get in touch

-You can any questions about this arrangement to [ICTprocurement@dta.gov.au](mailto:ICTprocurement@dta.gov.au) or call (02) 6215 1597.
+You can send any questions about this arrangement to [ICTprocurement@dta.gov.au](mailto:ICTprocurement@dta.gov.au) or call (02) 6215 1597.

 ## Policy information